If the company earns mainly passive income, profits may be taxed in your home country

-Switzerland is not suitable for clients who expect unrestricted EU market access or anonymity in the ownership structure.
-Swiss structures require transparency, economic substance and compliance, but in return they offer long-term legal stability and tax planning certainty.
+Switzerland is not for those seeking EU market access or anonymity — it requires transparency, substance, and compliance.
+In return, it offers long-term legal stability and tax planning certainty.

 Contact us to check whether Switzerland is the right jurisdiction for your private and business structure.